ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/litter_implementation.md

 ## Model overview

-The litter model uses the following sequence:
+The litter model is simple enough that its integration over time has an exact analytic solution.
+The major assumption we have to make to get this to work is that all inputs to the model occur at a constant rate across the model time step.
+With this assumption made, finding the new values for the litter pools then involves the following steps:

 1. The amount of litter consumed by animals is subtracted from the relevant pools and diverted into animal digestion processes.

 2. Decay rates are calculated for the remaining litter in the pools.
-These rates vary based on environmental conditions (see the [environmental factors submodule](virtual_ecosystem.models.litter.env_factors)) and the lignin proportion of each pool.
-The decay rates across pools are calculated using the [calculate_decay_rates function](virtual_ecosystem.models.litter.carbon.calculate_decay_rates).
+These rates vary based on environmental conditions and the lignin proportion of each pool.

 3. Plant inputs are considered from two sources, which have different stoichiometric properties.